SongGithub/personal-infra/README.md

 - run `chmod 400 ~/Downloads/sinatra.pem`
 - run `ssh-add ~/Downloads/sinatra.pem`
 - configure cfn/bastion/params/dev.yaml to your CIDR range.
 It has been locked down to the CIDR rage
-- run `bin/deploy_cfn cfn bastion dev` to create CFN stack for bastion
+- run `bin/deploy_cfn cfn bastion dev dev` to create CFN stack for bastion
 - scale up the bastion ASG to 1
 - find public IP of the bastion instance
 - `ssh -A ec2-user@<the-bastion-ip>`